-Skinny Chicken and Cauliflower Rice Stir-Fry — Even people who don’t like cauliflower will be amazed at how authentic and DELICIOUS this SKINNY version of chicken fried rice tastes!!
-Easy, ready in 15 minutes, and so much HEALTHIER than calling for takeout!!
+🍚 Cauliflower Chicken Fried Rice will be your new favorite fried rice!
+Even people who don’t like cauliflower will be amazed at how authentic and DELICIOUS this healthier version of chicken fried rice tastes!
+It’s easy, ready in 15 minutes, and so much HEALTHIER than calling for takeout!

-However, this cauliflower chicken fried rice is adapted from my Easy Better-Than-Takeout Chicken Fried Rice recipe, which is one of the top 10 most popular recipes of all time on my website.
+- This cauliflower chicken fried rice is adapted from my Better-Than-Takeout Chicken Fried Rice recipe, which is one of the top 10 most popular recipes of all time on my website.
 Literally tens of millions of people have watched that video.
-I also have a shrimp version too.
+I also have a shrimp fried rice version.
+And a Sheet Pan Chicken Fried Rice, which is as easy as it gets!

-To make this fried cauliflower rice recipe with chicken, you’ll need:
+To make this cauliflower fried rice with chicken, you’ll need:

 - Eggs

-First, you’ll need to add the oils and diced chicken to a skillet and cook until the chicken is no longer pink inside.
-Then, transfer the chicken to a plate using a slotted spoon so the drippings remain in the pan.
+- Add the oils and diced chicken to a skillet or wok, and cook until the chicken is no longer pink inside.
+Transfer the chicken to a plate using a slotted spoon so the drippings remain in the pan.

 Ingredients